-3.2.2.
 Authentication of Organization user Identity

 Requests for certificates in the name of an organizational user are mandated to include the user name, organization name, address, and documentation providing the existence of the organization.
-CA verifies the information relating to the authenticity of the requesting representative as per the requirements mentioned under CCA-IVG.
+RA verifies the identity of the applicant in the organization.

-3.2.3.
 Authentication of Individual Identity

-CA follows the process of applicant's identity verification as specified under CCA-IVG.
-CA provides software interface for key generation by DSC applicant and ensures that the applicant's identity information and public key are properly bound.
+CA follows the process of applicant's identity verification as specified under Annexure I. CA provides software interface for key generation by DSC applicant and ensures that the applicant's identity information and public key are properly bound.
 Additionally, the CA records the process that was followed for issuance of each certificate.
 Process information depends upon the certificate level of assurance and is addressed in the applicable CPS.
 The process documentation and authentication requirements include the following:

 - 1. The identity of the person performing the identity verification; - 2.
 A signed declaration by that person on the application is that he or she verified the identity of the applicant; - 3.
-The applicant is required to present one photo ID and also attested document as a proof of residential address.

-- 4. Unique identifying numbers from the Identifier (ID) of the verifier and from an ID of the applicant. - The date and time of the verification; and - 6.
-A declaration of identity signed by the applicant using a handwritten signature or equivalent per Indian Laws. - 7.
-Identity is established by in-person proofing before CA or equivalent mechanism like Aadhaar authentication or online Video Verification.
-To confirm identities; the information provided by whom is verified to ensure legitimacy.
+The applicant is required to present one photo ID and also attested document as a proof of address - 4.
+Unique identifying numbers from the Identifier (ID) of the verifier and from an ID of the applicant; - 5.
+The date and time of the verification; and - 6.
+A declaration of identity signed by the applicant using a handwritten signature or equivalent per Indian Laws. - Identity is established by in-person proofing before CA/RA or methods specified under Annexure I. To confirm identities; the information provided by whom is verified to ensure legitimacy.

-3.2.3.1.
-Authentication of Component Identities
+1.1.1.4 Authentication of Component Identities

-Requests are accepted from human sponsor in the case of computing and communications components (routers, firewalls, servers, etc.), which is named as the certificate subject.
+Requests are accepted from human sponsor in the case of computing and communications components (routers, firewalls, servers, etc.), which are named as the certificate subject.
 The human sponsor will be responsible for providing the following registration information:

-- 1. Equipment identification (e.g., serial number) or service name (e.g., Domain Name Service (DNS) name) - 2.
-Equipment public keys - 3.
-Contact information to enable CA to communicate with the sponsor when required - 4.
+1. Equipment identification (e.g., serial number) or service name (e.g., Domain Name Service (DNS) name)

+- 2. Equipment public keys - 3.
+Contact information to enable CA to communicate with the sponsor when required. - 4.
 Additional authentication requirements for the issuance of SSL certificates are mentioned under the guidelines CCA-SSL

-3.2.4.
 Non-verified Subscriber Information